lafusew/cc/README.md

 ## REMEMBER

-Authorization is broke somewhere, I forget where tho..
+Authorization is broke somewhere, I forgot where tho..
 TO BE FIXED!!

 ## Todo